apache/arrow/docs/source/format/Intro.rst

 Arrow Columnar Format
 =====================

+Apache Arrow focuses on tabular data so let's consider we have data which are tabular so they can be organized into a table:

 .. figure:: ./images/columnar-diagram_1.svg
    :scale: 70%
    :alt: Diagram with tabular data of 4 rows and columns.

-Data can be represented in memory using a row based format or a column based format.
+This kind of data can be represented in memory using a row based format or a column based format.
 The row based format stores data by row meaning the rows are adjacent in the computer memory:

 .. figure:: ./images/columnar-diagram_2.svg
    :alt: Tabular data being structured row by row in computer memory.

-In a columnar format, on the other hand, the data is organised by column instead of by row making analytical operations like filtering, grouping, aggregations and others more efficient because the CPU can maintain memory locality and require less memory jumps to process the data.
+In a columnar format, on the other hand, the data is organized by column instead of by row making analytical operations like filtering, grouping, aggregations and others more efficient because the CPU can maintain memory locality and require less memory jumps to process the data.
 By keeping the data contiguous